ENUSAUالعربية

 It’s time to look beyond the Artificial Intelligence (AI) hype

-Amidst ongoing concern surrounding AI risk, safety and ethics, a key question arises – how can we truly harness this powerful technology as a force for good?
-To answer this, our recent ‘What’s Next?’ event provided an invaluable forum.
-Hosted in partnership with Prospect Magazine, ‘What’s Next?’ is a series that invites industry experts to engage in thought-provoking discussion around challenges and events that are shaping the business frontier.
-Through a platform that was most fitting for the topic, it was fantastic to listen to our distinguished panel discuss the subject of ‘harnessing AI as a force for good’ and were able to delve deeply into actionable strategies and ethical considerations that underpin the responsible use of AI through an expert lens.
+Through a platform that was most fitting for the topic, it was fantastic to listen to our distinguished panel discuss the subject of ‘harnessing AI as a force for good.
+The experts delved into actionable strategies and ethical considerations underpinning the responsible use of AI through an expert lens.

 What we learnt from our experts on AI safety, ethics and business integration